davidtskhvedadze/z-desk/README.md

 - Password: `password123`
 - The application displays 5 tickets per page for optimal readability.
 Additional tickets are accessible via the pagination feature
 - The user interface and styling leverage the `shadcn/ui` library for a modern and responsive design
-- When an administrator addresses a ticket, the response will be promptly displayed in the user's browser
+- When an administrator addresses a ticket, the response will be immediately logged in the browser's console

 ## Installation